 - 3 tbsp. olive oil

-In a medium bowl, whisk garlic, basil and lemon juice.
-Slowly whisk in oil until blended.
-Season with salt and black pepper.
+- In a medium bowl, whisk garlic, basil and lemon juice.
+Slowly whisk in the oil until blended.
+Season with salt and pepper to taste.

-Cook the shrimp skewers for 2 minutes per side, until just cooked through.
+- Place them on the preheated grill and cook the shrimp skewers for 2 minutes per side, until cooked through.

 - Serve with reserved marinade and grilled pineapple skewers.